Frank Cicero Jr.: Personal life

-Cicero has been married to Jan Cicero since 1959.
+Cicero was married to Jan Cicero since 1959.
 They have two daughters, Erica Cicero and Caroline Cicero, born in 1965 and 1970.
 In 1974, Jan opened Jan Cicero Gallery, initially operating out of their newly purchased Evanston home.
 She relocated the gallery to Chicago's downtown area in 1977, eventually settling in the River North gallery district.
 In 1987, they built a home in the mountains outside of Telluride, Colorado and Jan opened a second gallery there.
 She ceased all gallery operations in 2003.

-The Ciceros continue to live in Evanston, Illinois.
+Cicero died at his Evanston, Illinois home on February 25, 2024, at age 88.